open-feature/.github/templates/READMEs/README.md

 Interested in contributing?
 Great, we'd love your help!
 To get started, take a look at the [CONTRIBUTING](CONTRIBUTING.md) guide.

-### Thanks to everyone that has already contributed
+### Thanks to everyone who has already contributed

 <!-- TODO: replace with links to your SDK
 <a href="https://github.com/open-feature/my-sdk/graphs/contributors">